Saban tapes message encouraging Alabamians to get vaccinated

 TUSCALOOSA, Ala.
-(AP) — Alabama football coach Nick Saban has taped a public service announcement encouraging Alabamians to get the COVID-19 magazine.
+(AP) — Alabama football coach Nick Saban has taped a public service announcement encouraging Alabamians to get the COVID-19 vaccine.

 The Alabama Department of Public Health says Saban and others, including former NBA star Charles Barkley, participated in the PSA.